ahilbers/importance_subsampling/README.md

 ### Modelling & data files

 - `model_files/`: contains all model files for employed PSM in open source model generator `Calliope` (see acknowledgements), version 0.6.2
-- `data/`: repository containing data files.
+- `data/`: contains data files.
 These can be substituted into the `model_files/data/demand.csv` and `model_files/data/wind_r.csv` (but be careful to respect the style in those files, e.g. multiply demand by -1)
   - `demand_wind.csv`: demand and wind timeseries used in paper
   - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material

 ### Sample code

 Sample code executing the _importance subsampling_ methodology on the PSM used in the paper.
-Designed to run with `Python 3.6` with `numpy` and `pandas` and _Calliope_ version `0.6.2`.
+Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope` version `0.6.2`.
 Runs as follows from a unix command line.
-Note that you need to install _Calliope_ (see acknowledgements) first!
+Note that you need to install `Calliope` (see acknowledgements) first!

     $ source activate calliope      # start Calliope environment (calliope) $ python3 main.py    # run code